Why Execution Breaks Down Before Projects Even Start

 Why Plans Fail Before They Even Begin

-It’s not that the PMO creates a solid plan and then watches it mysteriously fall apart.
-The failure happens earlier — when too many projects are approved and there’s no structured way to turn those approvals into a realistic, achievable delivery plan.
+Plans don’t fail in delivery.
+They fail earlier, when too many projects are approved and there’s no structured way to turn those approvals into a realistic, achievable delivery plan.

 Under pressure to say yes, leadership commits to more work than the organisation can reasonably absorb.
 Capacity is assumed, optimism fills the gaps, and the portfolio looks fine on paper.